clo4/lethargy/README.md

 [Size URL]: https://github.com/SeparateRecords/lethargy/tree/master/lethargy
 <!-- Size correct as at e4db57f (March 16, 2020) -->

-It's not a full argument parser.
-If you're building a complete CLI, you're better off using the amazing library **[Click]**.
-Click has different design goals more suited for that use.

-Lethargy is yet another small library for extracting options from a list of command-line arguments.
-It's specifically **_designed for use in your scripts_** as a maintainable and _good_ alternative to manually extracting options (flags and values) from `sys.argv`.
+Lethargy is yet another small Python library for extracting options (and associated values) from a list of command-line arguments, specifically focused on being *perfect* for writing maintainable small to medium sized scripts.

-Lethargy uses its own copy of the arguments (`lethargy.argv`) and mutates that, unless you explicitly tell it not to.
+Lethargy is **not** a CLI framework.
+If you're building a complete CLI, you're better off using the amazing library **[Click]**, which has better suited design goals.

 [Click]: https://click.palletsprojects.com/en/7.x/
+[Getting Started]: #getting-started

 ## Installation